Travel hacks for fighting germs in public spaces – updated March 2020

 Coffee pot handles, remotes and co. – The top places that germs hide in hotel rooms are telephone keypads, remote controls, coffee pot handles and light switches.
 Put those sanitizing wipes or a sanitizing spray to work again, and wipe it all down before you settle in.

 You may also want to read 10 top tips to help you sleep better in hotels

 In addition to the tips about keypads, try these on for size:

-Handles and grips – How many hands have held onto that pole or grip prior to you?
+Handles and grips – How many hands have held onto that post or grip prior to you?
 A whole heck of a lot.
-Avoid using your hand to hang on, if possible.
-Try to hold on with the crook of your elbow or forearm to keep yourself from falling over or in guiding yourself into a seat.
+Avoid using your hand to hang on.
+Try to hold one with the crook of your elbow or forearm, if at all possible, to keep yourself from falling over or guiding yourself into a seat.

 Automatic door buttons – Same as above.
 Thousands of people are on and off.
 Use a knuckle if you can, preferably one on your less-dominant hand.
 Or be a bit of a sneak and gallantly let somebody else push the button and get off first!